benf549/CARPdock/README.md

 2. Generate 1-5 sequences for each CARPdock output using LASErMPNN
 3. Predict structures with Boltz or AlphaFold3
 4. Use the highest confidence pose(s) produced by structure prediction as the input to NISE.

+### Debugging Suggestions:

+If it appears that certain regions of your input backbone are not being explored sufficiently check the value of the `alpha` parameter.
+Use the provided `visualize_hull.ipynb` notebook to check for gaps in the test points.
+Try increasing from 9.0 to 100.0 if not using helical bundles this will not have much an effect on computational overhead.

 ### `carp_dock.py` options.